vsillan/game-server-programming-course/assignments/project.md

 The presentation / report should focus on the most interesting/demanding/unique features you have made for the project.

-You have 3 options for the presentation / reporting for the project:
+There are 3 options for the output format:

-1. Present the project in class room during on last week's class room sessions.
+1. Present the project during the last week's class room sessions.
 The presentation should be ~15 minutes long.
 2. If you can not participate in the class room sessions, create a video presentation
 3. Or create a report about the implementation in a blog post format